+A. An R-PUD may be applied on properties designated potential parcelsas such in the River Heights City General Plan-of-land located in River Heights.

+B. Minimum development site: The minimum total area for an R-PUD shall be 5 acres unless otherwise approved by the City.

+Maximum density: The maximum density of an R-PUD Zone shall be 6 units per gross C. acre.

+Base Density: The base density of a PUD shall be based on the density of the-D. underlying zone.
+Density of the base zone is based on Net Developable land.
+It shall be calculated as follows: 80% of the total acreage of the development divided by the minimum lotsize of the underlying zone.

+E. The city council, upon recommendation of the planning commission, may determine the density bonus upon the city council's acceptance of the design options, as set forth below.
+The actual bonus awarded for each incentive shall be reflective of the effort made by the developerto meet the intent of the incentive and shall be determined by the city council and not exceed-20%.

+1. Additional open space-up to a maximum 10% bonus

+2. Pedestrian and bioycle circulation -up to maximum 5% bonus maximum of 5% bonus, including the requirements of the Fee in Lieu Substitutionsfor open space requirements in city code 10-7-10 paragraphs B, C and 10-7-11 with the exception of paragraphs B, E, F and I.3 in the Mixed Use Zone.

+3. Additional amenities and improvements as determined by city council- up to a-

-- A. An R-PUD may be applied on properties designated as such in the River Heights City General Plan. - B. Minimum development site: The minimum total area for an R-PUD shall be 5 acres unless otherwise approved by the City. - C. Maximum density: The maximum density of an R-PUD Zone shall be 6 units per gross acre. - D. The design of public streets within an R-PUD shall follow the applicable city standards for width of right of way and construction.
+The design of public streets within an R-PUD shall follow the applicable city standards France for width of right of way and construction.
 All streets within an R-PUD, in a residential zone shall be public streets.
-(Exception would be private drive isle.) - E. Within residential zones, R-PUDs should incorporate walking and biking trails and pathways for the use and enjoyment of residents.
+(Exception would be private drive isle.)

+Within residential zones, R-PUDs should incorporate walking and biking trails and G. pathways for the use and enjoyment of residents.
 These trails and pathways may vary in width from five (5) to ten feet (10') depending on their intended use.
 Consideration shall be given for their connectivity or inclusion into the citywide network of trails identified in the city's general plan.
+Where appropriate, equal consideration for trails and pathways shall be given within residential zones.

+Non-residential uses shall be governed by the underlying zone those listed in the R-1-8 H zone.

-Where appropriate, equal consideration for trails and pathways shall be given within residential zones. - F. Individual private parking stalls and parking structures shall avoid direct access to public streets classified as collector in the River Heights transportation master plan.
+Individual private parking stalls and parking structures shall avoid direct access to public streets classified as collector in the River Heights transportation master plan.
 Driveways serving three (3) units or more may be allowed to access such streets, provided they are located a minimum of two hundred feet (200') from another driveway or public street, on a collector street, when measured from the centerline of the driveway to the centerline of another driveway or street.